ncatlab/nlab-content/pages/10318.md

 Above we have interpreted [[maps]] $f \colon X \to Y$ as [[correspondences]] between $X$ and $Y$ by taking the [[correspondence space]] to be the [[graph of a function|graph]] of $f$.
-There is also another natural way to regard maps as correspontences: we may simply take $X$ as the correspondence space, take the left map out of it to be the identity and the right map to be $f$ itself:
+There is also another natural way to regard maps as correspondences: we may simply take $X$ as the correspondence space, take the left map out of it to be the identity and the right map to be $f$ itself: